 STEP 3: Convert the Bitcoin to USD and transfer to your bank

-Normally, the process for us to approve then send your Bitcoin withdrawal to your exchange account is 2-3 hours, but this could take up to 48 hours.
+Normally, the process for us to approve and send a Bitcoin withdrawal to your exchange account is 2-3 hours, but this could take up to 48 hours.

-Once received in your Bitcoin exchange wallet, choose the Trade/Sell option to convert the Bitcoin to USD.
-It is recommended to do this right away to avoid any loss due to fluctuations in the value of Bitcoin.
+Once you have the Bitcoin in your exchange wallet, choose the ‘Trade’ or ‘Sell’ option to convert the Bitcoin to USD.
+It is recommended to do this right away to avoid any loss to fluctuations in the value of Bitcoin.

-Finally, use the Withdraw option to transfer the USD to your linked Bank Account (takes 1-3 days) or PayPal Account (immediate).
+Finally, use the ‘Withdraw’ option to transfer the USD to your linked Bank Account (takes 1-3 days) or (if available) to a PayPal or other E-Wallet Account (immediate).

 Safety and Security

-When used correctly, Bitcoin is one of the safest and most secure ways to make deposits and payouts.
+When used correctly, Bitcoin is one of the safest and most secure ways to make deposits and withdrawals.

-Just like any method of online payment, if not used responsibly there can be some risk.
-But, if you follow a few simple security guidelines, you’ll be able to use Bitcoin without any concerns.
+Like any method of online payment, if not used responsibly there can be some risk.
+But follow a few simple security guidelines and you’ll be able to use Bitcoin without any concerns.

 - • Transactions are recorded on the “blockchain” (a public, distributed ledger) which makes them more transparent and harder to tamper with.